ElinaSmall/sos1/README.md

 04. Pre-docking preparation.
 Download, alignment of all proteins. detection of 2 main binding sites.
 Redocking of known ligands.
 Validation of docking.

-05. Smina physic-based virtual pre-screening.
+05. Smina physic-based virtual pre-screening (as fast cpu-based)